-The Draft 2019-2020 Action Plan is available to the public for review and comment between March 20, 2019 and April 18, 2019.
+The Draft 2019-2020 Action Plan was available to the public for review and comment between March 20, 2019 and April 18, 2019.
 The City published a notice in the San Francisco Examiner on March 14 and March 24, 2019 informing the public of the availability of the draft document for review and comment.
-The public has access to review the document at the Main Branch of the Public Library and at the offices of MOHCD and OEWD.
-The document is also posted on the MOHCD, OEWD and HSH websites.
-The CCCD, MOHCD, OEWD and HSH will hold a public hearing on March 26, 2019 to receive comments on the Draft 2019-2020 Action Plan.
-Persons who cannot attend the public hearing or who do not want to speak at the public hearing are encouraged to provide written comments to MOHCD.
-Notes from the March 26, 2019 public hearing will be included in the Citizen Participation Comments Attachment of the final 2019-2020 Action Plan.
+The public had access to review the document at the Main Branch of the Public Library and at the offices of MOHCD and OEWD.
+The document was also posted on the MOHCD, OEWD and HSH websites.
+The CCCD, MOHCD, OEWD and HSH held a public hearing on March 26, 2019 to receive comments on the Draft 2019-2020 Action Plan.
+Persons who could not attend the public hearing or who did not want to speak at the public hearings were encouraged to provide written comments to MOHCD.
+No written comments were received by MOHCD.
+Notes from the March 26, 2019 public hearing can be found in the Citizen Participation Comments Attachment.